fullstackleo777/parrot-os-fine-tuning/type-unicode-special-characters.md

 # Common Typography Characters and Their Unicode Code Points (Including Mexican Typography):

+Pres CTL + Shift + u, then type the character code poing, and press space or enter to insert the character.

 | Character | Description               | Unicode      | Code Point   |
 |-----------|---------------------------|--------------|--------------|
 | `‘`       | Left Single Quote         | U+2018       | `2018`       |